dillonhafer/garage-server/README.md

   For more information, please refer to <http://unlicense.org>

-#### This software uses stianeikeland/go-rpio - see stianeikeland-go-rpio-license.txt
+### This software uses 3rd-party software - see 3rd-party-licenses for their respective licenses